shorewind/discord-translator-bot/README.md

 # Not the Popular Translator Bot
 A translator Discord translator bot created for the UAH ACM Hackathon 2022. <br/>

-Packages used: discord, json, os, nltk, translators <br/>
+Packages used: discord, json, os, translators <br/>

 ### Features <br/>
 note: languages must be in abbreviated form.<br/>